DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Results

-\textbf{Validation bias compounds the effect.} Table~\ref{tab:aio_or_nor} breaks down accuracy by ground truth (i.e., community consensus) verdict type: Overreacting (OR, N=30) vs.\ Not Overreacting (NOR, N=250).
-Under factual framing ($C_1$), all models show substantially lower accuracy on OR cases (10--33\%) than NOR cases (20--46\%), revealing a \emph{validation bias}: reluctance to judge someone as overreacting.
-Conversational framing ($C_2$) improves accuracy on \emph{both} subsets, with larger gains on OR detection (+13 to +53pp) than NOR (+7 to +28pp).
-Notably, Gemma-3-12B shows the largest OR improvement, jumping from 20\% to 73\% accuracy.
-However, even in $C_2$, overall accuracy remains modest (27--75\%), suggesting that validation bias persists alongside dialogic deference.
+\paragraph{Validation bias compounds the effect.} Table~\ref{tab:aio_or_nor} breaks down accuracy by ground truth (i.e., community consensus) verdict type: Overreacting (OR, N=30) vs.\ Not Overreacting (NOR, N=250).
+Under factual framing ($C_1$), four of five models show substantially lower accuracy on OR cases than NOR cases (OR: 10--33\%; NOR: 20--46\%), revealing a \emph{validation bias}: reluctance to judge someone as overreacting.
+GPT-5-mini is the exception, showing the reverse pattern (higher on OR than NOR: 53.3\% vs.\ 40.8\%).
+Conversational framing ($C_2$) improves accuracy on \emph{both} subsets, with larger gains on OR (+13 to +53pp) than NOR (+4 to +33pp).
+Notably, Gemma-3-12B shows the largest OR improvement, jumping from 20.0\% to 73.3\% accuracy.
+However, even in $C_2$, overall accuracy remains modest (27--75\%), indicating that dialogic deference increases agreement but does not confer correct judgment on naturalistic data.
+To rule out class imbalance as a driver, we also compute a macro-averaged Balanced DDS across OR and NOR strata; it remains strongly positive across all models (e.g., Gemma: +84.0, Qwen: +63.7; see Appendix~\ref{app:balanced_dds}).